F4L2/SOM/README.md

-Implementation of a Self-Organizing Map (SOM) neural network algorithm in C.
+## Implementation of a Self-Organizing Map (SOM) neural network algorithm in C.
-To run the code, you just need to install the gcc compiler.
-To compile, you can either use the makefile or the command lines in run.sh.

 The SOM neural network is a supervised learning algorithm that separate classes of object iteratively.
 The principle is to intialize randomly a vector of neurons that has the same dimensions as the data.